 Chickens

 In April of 2015 the next generation of eggers arrived in Mosshollow and were promptly named the Westerosi Crew after the Song of Ice and Fire series.
-They began laying over the summer, and, like the Literary Crew, enjoy their tasty organic feed as well as free-ranging for insects and worms around the grounds.
+They began laying over the summer, and, like the Literary Crew, enjoyed their tasty organic feed as well as free-ranging for insects and worms around the grounds.
 Some of the ladies enjoy sitting on laps for lots of love while others are more elusive.

-A visit to Mosshollow always includes a photo-shoot with the chickens, just watch out for road apples!
+A visit to Mosshollow Hill always includes a photo-shoot with the chickens, just watch out for road apples!

 Cats